 - Posttraumatic stress disorder

-Regular individual, family, and group therapy sessions all provide opportunities for our patients to be supported and support each other as well as begin building skills for lives free from the influence of substances and symptoms of co-occurring mental health disorders.
-Medication management services are designed to assist patients who require medications to manage the symptoms of mental and physical issues.
+In individual, family, and group therapy sessions, patients can receive the support they need to break free from the influence of substances and symptoms of co-occurring mental health disorders.
+Medication management services are designed to assist patients who require medications to manage their symptoms.